jdesgarennes/pyswitches/README.md

   ## Description: This Project is a python based app that uses pyqt5 for a GUI and is used for creating network based switch configs, in an interactive way.

-  ## Usage:  To use the app, the user must have the template they desire for the switch the use in the templates folder, the user then executes the pyswitch.py and a gui will load.
+  ## Usage:  To use the app, the user must have the template they desire for the switch model they use, in the templates folder, the user then executes the pyswitch.py and a GUI will load.
 The user will select the template fill in the blanks and hit generate.
 User must hit generate first before clicking save config.
-When the user click save config, they are presented with where to save the output file.
+When the user clicks save the config button, they are presented with where to save the output file.

   ## Questions: johndesgarennes@gmail.com